 NRL/ASEE Fellowship awards are made to persons who have held a doctorate for less than five years at the time of application and are made for one year, renewable for a second and possible third year.
-Information and applications may be found at http://www.asee.org/nrl/.
-Contact NRL's program coordinator at (202) 767-8323 or asee@nrl.navy.mil.
+Information and applications may be found at https://nrl.asee.org/.
+Contact NRL's program coordinator at asee@nrl.navy.mil.